How to Buy Alphabet Shares UK

-In this guide, we’ll show you how to buy Alphabet shares in the UK and help you decide whether Alphabet stock is a strong buy today.
+In this guide, we’ll show you how to buy Alphabet shares in the UK and provide information on whact factors typically consider when investing in Alphabet.

-- 1 Step 1: Find the Best Stock App to Buy Alphabet Shares UK
+Step 1: Find the Stock App That Offers Alphabet Shares

 Alphabet shares trade on the NASDAQ stock exchange in the US.
-In order to buy shares, you’ll need the best UK stock app that offers trading on US stocks.
+In order to buy shares, you’ll need a UK stock app that offers trading on US stocks.

 There are many different stock apps to pick from.
-Let’s take a closer look at 2 of the top options you can use to buy Alphabet shares in the UK today.
+Let’s take a closer look at 2 options you can use to buy Alphabet shares in the UK today.

-The eToro stock app is our overall top pick for UK investors who want to buy Google stock.
+The eToro stock app is a popular app among people who want to buy Google stock.
 This mobile-friendly broker offers trading on around 2,000 global shares, including a selection of over 800 stocks from the NASDAQ and NYSE stock exchanges.
-This means you can invest in top companies like Amazon, Netflix, and Tesla. eToro also offers hundreds of ETFs, including funds that invest in the S&P 500 and US tech sector.
+This means you can invest in companies like Amazon, Netflix, and Tesla. eToro also offers hundreds of ETFs, including funds that invest in the S&P 500 and US tech sector.

 Trading with eToro is 100% commission-free.
 You get to choose between buying Alphabet shares outright or trading share CFDs with leverage up to 5:1.
 The platform has tight spreads to keep your trading costs down, too.
 The only downside is that eToro charges inactivity and withdrawal fees, but these are relatively small.